 As an employee-owned company, everyone at DKS shares responsibility in leading our firm to success.
 We focus on results that ensure our transportation systems serve all members of the community, including those who walk, bike, take transit, drive, or transport goods.
-Our life’s work helps to build safer and more efficient communities that offer a myriad of transportation choices for all.
+Our life’s work helps to build safer and more efficient communities that offer a variety of transportation options.